Moving Money from 529 College Saving Plans to Roth IRAs

 Categories

-The 529 College Savings Plan is an excellent way for parents to save for their child's college education.
-With these plans, you can use after-tax money in a 529 plan and get tax-free growth and disbursement for college expenses.
+The 529 College Savings Plan is an excellent way for parents to save in tax advantaged way for their child's college education.
+With these plans, you can use after-tax money in a 529 plan and get tax-free growth and disbursement for college expenses by moving 529 money to a Roth IRA.

 Many parents worry that the money they place in a 529 plan is not used.
-However, the new rules of the recently passed Secure Act 2.0 provide some crucial changes that parents should be aware of and will, I'm sure, make these plans even more attractive.
+However, the new rules of the recently passed Secure 2.0 Act provide some crucial changes that parents should be aware of and will, I'm sure, make these plans even more attractive.

-1) The Roth IRA must be named in the beneficiary's name.
+1) The Roth IRA must be named in the account beneficiary's name.
 So, for instance, if the beneficiary is your son or daughter, the Roth IRA must be in their name.
 You can change the beneficiary to yourself as the owner of the 529 plan and roll the money into your own Roth IRA.

 2) The 529 plan must exist for at least 15 years.
 This rule prevents those just opening a 529 plan and then rolling the money into a Roth IRA.
 Also, any contributions and earnings made in the last five years are not eligible for the Roth IRA rollover.